See live MACI case videos Skip to content

 • Trochlea

-Kai Mithoefer, MD performs a MACI procedure on a 42-year-old male with multiple cartilage defects to the lateral femoral condyle and trochlea.
+Kai Mithoefer, MD performs a MACI open procedure on a 42-year-old male with multiple cartilage defects to the lateral femoral condyle and trochlea.

 • Trochlea